 Digital sensors have outstanding properties; nevertheless, by design, they also have one fundamental limit.
 The signal sensitive to light that they detect must be translated into a numeric code; then, the code is stored as a digital file and the signal is discarded.
 The chalkboard with the small abacus on top should help to clarify.
 The chalkboard mocks the part of the sensor that is sensitive to light (the analog component), the abacus the digital one.
 The image on the right shows our sensor detecting someone smiling.
 The sensor translates the smile into the code displayed by the abacus.
 Then, the sensor detects a new signal, this time a sad face, and the sensor translates it into a new numeric code.
 When we use a roll of film, we produce separate, physical frames.
 In a digital camera, the analog element sensitive to light must discard its connection with light.
 The only output is a digital file.
 At this point, contact with light is lost; all that is left is a numeric code stored in a digital file.
 Once again, a medium that is mutant.
 Further, codes are designed to be processed by software; one code can produce many images, but not an original one recorded by the action of light.
 By all means, we do not deprecate the use of digital cameras; we differentiate the output of digital cameras, computer simulations of photographs, from authentic photographs.
 Digital sensors and photography are poles apart technologies; we assess their disparate purposes.

 Numeric codes and digital files are fabricated; actually, we don't need cameras to generate digital images; we don't need photographers; we don't need someone smiling or feeling sad.
 As we create numeric codes just by moving beads on an abacus, software generates any digital image we desire.
 Such powerful software might intrigue fans of videogames and virtual reality, but it is useless for photographers.
 Fact is that without an original photograph, a digital file has no direct connection with a real experience; it is just an instruction, a numeric code capable to operate machines like monitors and printers.
-For this reason, digital files might produce great pictures, but they will never supersede photographs.
+For this reason, digital files will never supersede photographs.

 For an in depth analysis of the fundamentals about the technology, the ontology, and the semantics of photography visit the website ThePhotographers.org